thereisnotime/SheLLM/README.md

 - [ ] Test if it handles errors.
 - [ ] Test in tmux.
 - [ ] Test in screen.
+- [ ] Test if it will work better outside of venv.
 - [ ] Test context handling.

 ## Known Issues